ordinals/ord/docs/src/guides/inscriptions.md

 Loading the Bitcoin Core Wallet
 -------------------------------

-Bitcoin Core wallets must be loaded before the can be used with `ord`.
-To load your wallet, run:
+Bitcoin Core wallets must be loaded before they can be used with `ord`.
+Wallets are loaded automatically after being created, so you do not need to load your wallet if you just created it.
+Otherwise, run:

 ```
 bitcoin-cli -signet loadwallet ord